 Welcome to Feast with a Chef, which brings great food cooked by Britain’s top chefs to the simple and friendly surroundings of a village hall.
-We’re lucky enough to have been cooked dinners by a star-studded lineup of chefs including Michael Wignall, Ottolenghi’s head chef Ramael Scully, David Everitt-Matthias, Richard Davies, Emily Watkins, Matt Gillan, MasterChef Pro winner Steven Edwards, John Campbell, Silla Bjerrum, Will Holland and Nathan Outlaw.
-All have been sellouts.
-Most feasts have been in Long Ashton near Bristol, but we’ve also run feasts in Abergavenny (as part of the Food Festival) and in Oxford (to launch Ottolenghi’s NOPI Cookbook).
+We’re lucky enough to have been cooked dinners by a star-studded lineup of chefs including Michael Wignall, Ottolenghi’s head chef Ramael Scully and Nathan Outlaw.
+Most feasts have been in Long Ashton near Bristol, but we’ve also run feasts in Abergavenny (as part of the Food Festival), in Oxford (to launch Ottolenghi’s NOPI Cookbook) and even on a moving steam train!
+We’ve gone wild too with Soup & Starling, and Dawn Chorus, Feasts, celebrating birds and birdsong.

 How to book

-Payment through PayPal using the form below will secure you a seat.
+Payment through PayPal secures you a seat.
 Your PayPal receipt is your acknowledgement of purchase and is your ticket – no other ticket will be issued.
 Guests will receive joining instructions one week before a feast.
 No refunds can be given.
-If you are vegetarian, please indicate this at time of booking so chef can come prepared – requests on the night cannot be accommodated.
-(If vegetarian please state if you eat fish).
 Due to the pop-up nature of the feasts and to keep ticket prices down, we regret chefs cannot make special dishes to suit other dietary requirements.
 If you’re part of a group please indicate this clearly (stating lead name) so we seat you together.
+If you need to contact Feast with a Chef please do so via the Contact page on this site, not via Facebook.

 What’s been cooking